tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 if was filtered) because it had stained all of the rocks orange.
 A creek later on stained them all white.

-About 0.75 miles into Segment 26 I was traversing a steep slope in my lowest gear.
+About 3/4 of a mile into Segment 26 I was traversing a steep slope in my lowest gear.
 This is when my front wheel usually begins to wander.
 Well, this time it wandered over the edge and took me with it.
 I tumbled about 20 feet down the steep slope (maybe 45 degrees?)  until I was brought up short by a tree.
 Scrapes on my elbows and knees, but